 Beyond all the reasons listed above for why thrifting is beneficial, there are many other reasons thrifting has become popular.
-However, we should recognize that thrifting has been popular for the last 120 years since first introduced in North American and Europe, from where it spread around the globe.
+However, we should recognize that thrifting has been popular for the last 120 years since first introduced in North America and Europe, from where it has spread around the globe.

 Thanks in no small measure to social media, trends in fashion and accessories now go viral globally.
-Thanks to the Internet, the second-hand market, and DIY suppliers (think Etsy) can respond to these trends by promoting the available merchandise sought by consumers.
+Thanks to the Internet, the second-hand market and DIY suppliers (think Etsy) can respond to these trends by promoting the available merchandise sought by consumers.

 Thrifting has also enabled treasure hunting.
-A growing number of entrepreneurs seek out brick-and-mortar shops and search online for underpriced brand name items they can purchase and remarket.
+A growing number of entrepreneurs seek out brick-and-mortar shops and search online for underpriced brand-name items they can purchase and remarket.
 Flipping is not just for houses anymore.

 When it comes to furnishings, especially for new home buyers or those living on their own for the first time, thrifting makes it possible for the décor in your residence to "hold hands."
 In times past, people often settled for whatever piece of furniture or needed accessory was available and affordable.
 This style of decoration was often called "early marriage."
 With the advent of online thrifting, matching accessories and furnishings are readily available and affordable—and often, shipping is free.

 First, do you know precisely what it is you'd be looking for?
 It's okay to answer, "No." Casual, patient browsing is allowed.
 And nobody is going to hassle you, either in a brick-and-mortar shop or on the Internet.
-If you’re just browsing, any local shop in your community will serve.
-Online, search for web-based thrift that has the sort of items that intrigue you.
+Any local shop in your community will serve if you're just browsing.
+Search for web-based thrift with the sort of items that intrigue you.

 Thrift shopping is a creative process.
 It's interesting to note that early 20th-century mission workers used thrift to teach newly arrived immigrants how to manage money and understand American fashions and habits.
 Just so, thrift shopping today offers a clear, enlightening vision of American culture at a particular time of dynamism and change.

 Many individuals sought out resale shops to purchase items they otherwise could never have afforded.
 Others turned to thrift to snatch up styles they loved that were out of fashion and unavailable in retail stores.
-Thrift proved its worth for families in the early fall enabling many parents to afford clothing to send their kids back to school.
+Thrift proved its worth for families in the early fall enabling many parents to afford clothes to send their kids back to school.